May 23, 2026 5 MIN READ

 “It’s open,” he said.
 I think Marcus [Epps] is someone that will put up good claim to it.
 In base, it will be Cooper [DeJean].
 When we go to nickel and Coop comes up and plays nickel, it’ll be Epps.
 We’re taking a good look at Michael Carter back there.
 Andre’ Sam.
 Then we signed an undrafted free agent, Gush [DB Kapena Gushiken].
 J.T.
 Gray has been mainly a special teams player, but he’ll get a look.
 We’ll look at all those guys.
 It’s an open competition.”

 An interesting inclusion to the competition is Carter II, a nickelback by trade.
 Acquired ahead of the NFL trade deadline last season, Carter II appeared in eight games (one start) for the Eagles, accounting for 106 defensive snaps.
-His sample size at the position is minimal, but Carter II does bring athleticism, coverage ability and competitiveness to the table.
+His sample size at the position is minimal, but Carter II does bring athleticism, smarts and coverage ability and to the table.

 “He’s an instinctive player,” Fangio said.
 “I think he has a good feel for the game.
 What little he did play for us last year, he did show that.
 I don’t think he’ll have a hard time learning the position mentally.
 He’s just got to go out there and be able to do it.